orblivion/etherpad-lite-sandstorm/ISSUES.md

 (this is a regression)

-## Pasting large amounts of multi-line text does not work

-It seems to crash the server.

-* Not sure if it's Sandstorm-only
-* Not sure if latest Etherpad (1.8.16) fixes it.
-* This is a regression from our previous app

 ## Font size not preserved in documents created with previous Etherpad Sandstorm app

 This can be seen by trying to open the included sqlite3 file in the `test/` directory.
 Font size 8 and Font size 20 show up the same.